 The sentencing guidelines established by the Commission are designed to take into account the classic purposes of sentencing: just punishment, rehabilitation, deterrence, and incapacitation.
 Moreover, the guidelines provide certainty through the truth in sentencing provisions of the SRA and through the mandatory nature of the guidelines.
-Fairness, which is the establishment of sanctions proportionate to the severity of the crime and the avoidance of unwarranted disparity, is established by the guidelines' setting similar penalties for similarly situated offenders.
+The guidelines seek fairness, which is the establishment of sanctions proportionate to the severity of the crime and the avoidance of unwarranted disparity, by setting similar penalties for similarly situated offenders.
 At the same time, the guidelines permit judicial flexibility to account for relevant aggravating and mitigating factors.
 The guidelines are constructed to reflect, to the extent practicable, advancement in the knowledge of human behavior as it relates to the criminal justice process.